David P. Kingdon

 David P. Kingdon (1934–2021) was a British pastor.
 He served as principal of the Irish Baptist College from 1964 to 1974.

-Kingdom attended Spurgeon's Orphanage, and was converted in 1949.
+Kingdon attended Spurgeon's Orphanage, and was converted in 1949.
 He studied at the Reigate Grammar School, Peterhouse, Cambridge and Spurgeon's College and served as a pastor before his appointment to the Irish Baptist College.

 Kingdon was a Reformed Baptist.
 He wrote Children of Abraham: A Reformed Baptist View of the Covenants.
 J. Douma notes that Kingdon's view is a distinctly Reformed defence of believer's baptism: "He wants to adopt the Reformed standpoint by not cutting the ties between the Old and New Testament."